Lucyjpjones/lj-fscr/README.md

 The project was connected to Heroku using automatic deployment from my GitPod repository, using the following steps...

 > **Note:** Before following the below steps ensure you have already created your new repo in Github.
-Sensive data can either be added to your environment settings or stored in an env.py file.
+Sensitive data can either be added to your environment settings or stored in an env.py file.
 (Further details on adding an env.py file below)

 1. Log in (or Register) to [Heroku](https://www.heroku.com/) and from your dashboard click 'new' > 'create new app'.